Author’s Biography

 Born in Texas and raised in the Central Savannah River Area (CSRA) of Georgia, USA, Christina E. Petrides lived and worked in Washington, DC (2003-2013), and on Jeju Island, Republic of Korea (2017-2023), before returning to the CSRA.

 Scores of Christina’s poems have been published in English by periodicals (online and print) around the world since she began writing verse in 2018; a handful have been translated into Russian.
 In late 2022, Kelsay Books (USA) published On Unfirm Terrain, Christina’s first book-length volume of verse (a collection of previously-published pieces augmented by new work).
+Kelsay Books published Christina’s second collection, The Laughing Calvinist, in late 2025.

 While she was enrolled in the Russian history doctoral program at Georgetown University, Christina co-translated Maria Shelyakhovskaya’s Утверждение в любви. История одной семьи.
 1872-1981 (Being Grounded in Love: A History of One Russian Family, 1872-1981), into English manuscript.
 Being Grounded in Love was published in August 2023 by Three String Books, an imprint of Slavica Publishers (USA).
+All Christina’s proceeds from sales of this book have been donated to the aforementioned charity in Kyiv.

 Christina continues to create stories for children, update her Substack (writing for adults), and conduct independent historical research.
-In particular, she is currently revising her 180,000-word journal about her undergraduate trip to St. Petersburg, Russia, in 1995 (whether this is published as creative nonfiction or morphs into a novel has yet to be determined), and her 2001 International Studies MA thesis (University of South Carolina) about the plunder of cultural valuables in light of events in the Baltic States and Ukraine.
-She also freelances as a Russian-English translator and as an editor (particularly for books and essays in English by writers who primarily speak other languages).
+In particular, she is currently supplementing her maternal grandfather’s World War II memoirs, and revising her 180,000-word journal about her undergraduate trip to St. Petersburg, Russia, in 1995 (whether this is published as creative nonfiction or morphs into a novel has yet to be determined), and reworking her 2001 International Studies MA thesis (University of South Carolina) about the plunder of cultural valuables in light of events in the Baltic States and Ukraine.
+She is also in the midst of drafting a book about the estate sale industry in the Washington, DC, area.